Pioneer Drum and Bugle Corps: History

 In 1993 Pioneer moved into Division II (DII), where the corps was an immediate challenger for the championship.
 The corps was DCM DII champion for four consecutive years, from 1993 to 1996.
 In 1994, the corps went undefeated and won the DCI DII crown.
 They defended their DCI title in 1995, but in 1996 fell in finals to Quebec's Les Etoiles by two-tenths of a point.
-Pioneer moved to Division I (DI) in 1997, and have continued to compete in that division (now known as World Class), where the corps' best finish at the DCI World Championships was 16th place in 2000.
-Although Pioneer won the DCM DI title in 2004 and 2005, making them the only corps to win DCM titles in 3 divisions, the most prominent corps had abandoned DCM by then and there were no other competitors for the DI titles.
+Pioneer moved to Division I (DI) in 1997, and has continued to compete in that division (now known as World Class), where the corps' best finish at the DCI World Championships was 16th place in 2000.
+Although Pioneer won the DCM DI title in 2004 and 2005, making them the only corps to win DCM titles in 3 divisions, the most prominent corps had abandoned DCM by then, and there were no other competitors for the DI titles.

 In 1994, the organization was administratively dissolved by the Wisconsin Department of Financial Institutions.
 But in 1998, the organization was restored to good standing.

 Pioneer celebrated the corps' 50th anniversary during the 2011 season.

 During the 2018 season, members and staff of Pioneer sent reports to DCI and posted threads on drum corps forums regarding compliance and administrative issues.
 These issues included inadequate treatment for health issues and injuries sustained during the season, the organization's executive director making racist and culturally insensitive comments to the corps members as well as jokes about the holocaust, and the organization having unreliable buses with no or inadequate air conditioning during the long southern tour.

-On August 16, 2018, DCI suspended Pioneer from all DCI activities, while it investigated the organization.
+On August 16, 2018, DCI suspended Pioneer from all DCI activities while it investigated the organization.
 The investigation focused on the many issues reported by members and staff, as well as possible retaliation for those who spoke out against Pioneer.

 On August 24, 2018, DCI decided that Pioneer would not be allowed to participate in the 2019 season as a condition of its suspension.
 Following the decision, Pioneer informed DCI that they would move immediately to replace the executive director and all board members of the organization.

 On January 10, 2019, DCI voted to revoke Pioneer's membership in DCI.
-DCI stated that if Pioneer makes operational and administrative improvements, they would be eligible to re-apply for open class participation as early as 2020.
+DCI stated that if Pioneer makes operational and administrative improvements, it would be eligible to reapply for open class participation as early as 2020.